Simone Weil: Decreation

 In Waiting for God Weil outlines the concept of decreation (French: décréation).
 Weil believed that if humans are to imitate God they must renounce their power and their autonomy.
 Weil refers to this as decreation which she referred to as "passive activity" or based on her childhood readings of the Bhagavad Gita, "non-active action".

 Weil's concept of necessity related to decreation.
 Weil felt that necessity includes physical forces as well as social forces.
 Weil states: "The self and the social are two great idols, but one is saved by grace."
 All the natural movements of the soul are controlled by laws similar to gravity, except grace.
 While gravity is the work of creation, the work of grace consists of decreation.

 Weil felt that when an individual is self-centred they deny necessity.
 Consent to necessity means the only choice is whether or not they desire the good.
 For Weil, this type of consent is obtained metaphysically through decreation rather than through effort.

-Decreation allows for obedience to the truth and not feel cheated or interested in compensation.
+Decreation allows for obedience to the truth without feeling cheated or interested in compensation.
 Weil states: "And forgive us our debts, as we also forgive our debtors.'
 To remit debts is to renounce our own personality.
 It means renouncing everything that goes to make up our ego, without any exception.
 It means knowing that in the ego there is nothing whatever, no psychological element, that external circumstances could not do away with.
 It means accepting that truth.
 It means being happy that things should be so."Simone Weil argues that our perception of reality is clouded by attachment—attachments born from the self, projected onto the world.
 We do not see things as they are, but as they relate to our desires, values, and imagined needs.
 The self, or "I," fabricates a world driven by illusions: imagined debts others owe us, rewards we fantasize receiving from kings or gods.
 These imaginary constructs become the primary motivators of human behavior because, unlike real rewards, they are limitless.